qmk/qmk_firmware/keyboards/ergodox/keymaps/ordinary/readme.md

 ## Errata ##

-Some of the symbols on the Symbols layer are produced by the keyboard by "capitalizing" another symbol (such as *!* from *1*) so when you type that key you will notice the Capitals Shift red LED turn on.
+Some of the symbols on the Symbols layer are produced by the keyboard by "capitalizing" another character (such as *!* from *1*) so when you type that key you will notice the Capitals Shift red LED turn on.

 ****